learn-co-students/nyc-dumbo-web-120919/23-authentication-authorization/README.md

 - Using information about our signed in user

-Authorization
+#### Authorization
 - can't create a movie unless logged in
-- limit functionality of edit and delete for a movie
+- Can't delete a movie unless logged in
+- Create a Review without having to select yourself
+- Can only see the logged_in users show page

 ### How does auth work in theory?